Money Talks in the Clash of Civilizations

 Signatories to the UN condemnation letter were the “west” including Scandinavia and Japan and all the English speaking nations except the US.

 Samuel Huntington described about ten cultures in his 1994 book.
 The big three civilizations he described were the west, the Islamic world, and Sinic, mainly China.
 He described potential alliances of these with other civilizations – Russia with China, the Islamic world with China, based on similar thinking about the importance of history and desire to maintain distinction from the west.
+Huntington's categories are broad, and not without critics.

 Critics of the clash theory have pointed out that significant parts of the Islamic or Sinic world have modernized, particularly leadership and business interests.
 And any one nation, any one civilization, is far too complex to be accounted for in Huntington’s model.
 The populist uprisings in the US and Britain and Europe certainly point away from modernism.